Rob1B/lanyon/_posts/2021-10-26-hello-world.md

 ---
 layout: post
-title: Introducing Lanyon
+title: Welcome
 ---

-# My first Post
+Welcome to my blog.
+It is my first post in order to display a not empty front page.

-This is my first post
+Feel free to explore the about and projects pages.
+I will try to add content when I have things to say